A Complete Guide to Creating, Promoting, and Optimizing Your Video Content

 Select the location of users you want to see the ad.
 You can also exclude certain locations where you don’t want the ad to run.

-With more than a billion active users, YouTube is not just the place for funny videos anymore.
+With more than a billion active users, YouTube is not simply a home for funny videos anymore.
 Video drives a 157% increase in organic traffic from search engines.
-YouTube is a serious marketing platform that provides your brand with the opportunity to promote content in a truly visual way.
+YouTube is a serious marketing platform that provides your brand with the opportunity to promote content in a truly visual and engaging way.

 It’s essential to practice inbound marketing techniques when marketing your YouTube channel and videos.
 Create content that shares an interesting story and provides your viewers with valuable information.
 Market that content across different platforms, including social, email, and your company blog or website.
 Optimize your content by including cards and end screens with clear CTAs.